Marcellus Tétény

 Marcellus (II) from the kindred Tétény (Tétény nembeli (II.)
-Marcell; died after 1233) was a Hungarian lord in the Kingdom of Hungary, who served as Judge royal twice during the reign of Andrew II of Hungary.
+Marcell; died after 1233) was a Hungarian lord, who served as Judge royal twice during the reign of Andrew II of Hungary.

 Family

 Marcellus II belonged to the gens Tétény as the eldest son of Marcellus I (or possibly Ambrose).
 It is plausible the clan possessed the initial ancient landholdings around Tétény in Central Hungary (present-day Budafok-Tétény, a southwest district of Budapest), including Sóskút and Tordas.

 His brothers were Peter I, who functioned as Judge royal for the Queen from 1229 to 1230, and Abraham, who was ispán of Vas County (1233) and Sopron County (1235).
 Additionally, Fabian and Demetrius were also the brothers of him.
 Marcellus had no children.
 Among the five brothers, only Peter I had known descendants.
 Croatian historian Antun Nekić considered that Abraham was the son of Marcellus II and not his brother.